thecookingsenpai/autogpt-gui/README.md

 ### Status

-*Alpha has been tested with simple tasks, remember it will probably contains errors and please open issues about them*
+*Alpha has been tested with simple tasks, remember it will probably contain errors and please open issues about them*

 *NOTE: Currently only continuous mode is supported*